PlanB-Network/bitcoin-educational-content/tutorials/node/ronin-dojo/en.md

 description: Installing and using your RoninDojo Bitcoin node.
 ---
+**WARNING: Although this tutorial remains operational for installing RoninDojo v1, it will not allow you to upgrade your node to RoninDojo v2.
+Thus, while this version remains functional, it is no longer updated.
+To benefit from the latest improvements and features, I strongly recommend consulting our dedicated tutorial for the direct installation of RoninDojo v2 on your Raspberry Pi:** [https://planb.network/tutorials/privacy/ronin-dojo-v2](https://planb.network/tutorials/privacy/ronin-dojo-v2)

+---

 Running and using your own node is essential to truly participate in the Bitcoin network.
 While running a Bitcoin node does not bring any financial benefits to the user, it allows them to preserve their privacy, act independently, and have control over their trust in the network.